-Engineers have a few methods at their disposal for increasing the amount of air that enters an engine’s cylinders, but turbocharging has emerged as their favorite in production vehicles.
+Engineers have a few methods for increasing the volume of air that enters an engine’s cylinders, but the turbocharger has emerged as their favorite in production vehicles.

-It’s easy to understand why.
-A turbocharged, direct-injected engine can make as much power as a naturally aspirated engine sporting two extra cylinders.
+It’s easy to see why.
+A turbocharged, direct-injected four-cylinder engine can make as much power as a naturally aspirated six-cylinder engine.

 Consider, for example, America’s best-selling vehicle – the Ford F-150.
-A 2017 model equipped with a 3.5L EcoBoost V6 makes 375 horsepower, just 10 ponies shy of the non-turbo 5.0L V8.
-Plus, it makes 83 lb. ft. more torque and gets better gas mileage.
-(Tech Tip of the day: If your Ford has an “EcoBoost” badge on the fender, it has a turbocharger under the hood.)
+A 2021 model equipped with a 3.5L twin-turbo V-6 makes 400 horsepower, which is the same as the non-turbo 5.0L V-8.
+Plus, it makes 90 lb. ft. more torque and gets better gas mileage.

 All that from a smaller, lighter engine.
-That’s why automakers are leaning heavily on turbos (in addition to direct fuel injection and variable valve timing) to meet increasingly strict fuel economy and emissions requirements.
-In fact, experts predict turbos will be in most new vehicles by 2020.
+That’s why automakers are leaning heavily on turbochargers (in addition to direct fuel injection and variable valve timing) to meet increasingly strict fuel economy and emissions requirements.
+In fact, most new vehicles today come with a turbo as standard fare.

 How does this engineering marvel work?